nmeri17/suphle-docs/src/docs/v1/quick-start/index.md

 Voila!
 We have a reproducible, irrefutable confirmation that our very first endpoint passes in flying colors.
 Now, we are ready for the serious business -- because, in our hands lies the power to build the **next big thing.** All that is left is for us to delve deeper into getting a better understanding of the possibilities we can accomplish with Suphle.

 You can either take things easy, [sequentially](/docs/v1/modules) getting your feet wet.
 Or, you can hop right over to any other chapter on the menu that catches your fancy.
+Either way you prefer, please endeavor to scour all pages of this documentation instead of assuming your existing practices are correct or applies In Suphle.
+Don't be satisfied with knowing [how to intercept incoming payload](/docs/v1/service-coordinators#Retrieving-request-input); finishing the chapter should teach you a thing or two about events and exceptions, what actions should be taken there, etc.

 Have a jolly ride.